vstamporis/barista-gradle-plugin/README.md

 ## Barista Library Installation

-The Barista library provides the developer a set of commands in the form of annotations that can be used at the instrumentation test in order to invoke adb commands at test time.
+The Barista library provides the developer a set of commands in the form of annotations that can be used at the instrumentation test in order to execute adb and telnet commands at test time to the connected emulator(s).

 1. Clone the library files
 2. Install the library to the local maven repository using